LupoA/lsdensities/README.md

-# Lattice Inverse Problem: Spectral densities from two-point correlation functions
+# lsdensities: Spectral densities from two-point correlation functions

 LatticeInverseProblem is a Python library for operating spectral density reconstruction and related studies, by using the HLT (Hansen-Lupo-Tantalo) method or Gaussian processes.